thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 The duration of the CE events is variable and can last for several minutes or even more than an hour.
 In order to study the characteristics of these consecutive events, we grouped them into bins of increasing duration in steps of one minute.

-We have identified 28468 groups of CE in the whole period of study, where the group with the longest duration lasted 140 minutes on 07 July 2013.
+We have identified 28468 groups of CE in the whole period of study, where the group of the longest duration of 140 minutes occurred on 07 July 2013.
 Figure) shows the frequency distribution of the CE events according to their duration.
-We conclude that although some groups of events last for more than an hour about $80\,\%$ have duration of less than 5 minutes.
+We conclude that although some groups of events last for more than an hour about
+$80\,\%$ have duration of less than 5 minutes.

-![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.](media/rId50.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.](media/image6.png){width="5.833333333333333in" height="3.6591983814523186in"}

 Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.

-The relation between the duration of the CE groups and the excess irradiation of the groups has also been investigated (Figure).
+The relation between the duration and the mean OIR of the groups has also been studied (Figure).
 Evidently, evens of high excess irradiation have small duration and vice versa.
-The vast majority of grouped events are associated with small excess irradiation (e.g. $< 5\,\text{kJ}/\text{m}^{2}$) and small duration (e.g. $< 5\,\text{min}$) while groups with strong excess irradiation and long duration are rare.
-Similar results on this relation, have been reported by Zhang et al. (2018), on a study using a far higher sampling rate than ours.
+The vast majority of grouped events are associated with small excess irradiation (e.g. \< 5 kJ/m2) and small duration (e.g. \< 5 min) while groups with strong excess irradiation and long duration are very rare.
+Similar results of this relation have been reported by Zhang et al. (2018), on a study using a far higher sampling rate than ours.

 ![Figure 3.4: Relation of excess irradiation of CE groups with their duration.
-The logarithmic color scale denotes the frequency of the respective groups of events.](media/rId54.png){width="5.833333333333333in" height="3.687330489938758in"}
+The logarithmic color scale denotes the frequency of the respective groups of events.](media/image7.png){width="5.833333333333333in" height="3.687330489938758in"}

 Figure 3.4: Relation of excess irradiation of CE groups with their